Free Tech Talks on Incident Management

 Experiences with Incident Command for IT

-Leading companies such as Google, Heroku, and PagerDuty have developed successful incident management practices based on the public safety world’s Incident Command System (ICS)
+Google, Slack, PagerDuty, and many other leading companies have developed successful incident management practices based on the public safety world’s Incident Command System (ICS).

 Brent Chapman presents a talk that offers key lessons learned by those organizations (and a few war stories!), including:

 - Incident response is a critical IT capability